 Raw honey is antimicrobial against various fungi and bacteria.

 Depending on the flowers, honey can be light or dark in color.
 The darker the color, the deeper the flavor.
 Darker honeys, such as buckwheat, sage, and tupelo, contain the most antioxidants.

-With so many goodies in honey, you may wonder if you can give your dogs honey, and if so, whether honey benefits dogs as well.
-The answer to both questions is YES!
+With so many goodies in honey, you may wonder if you can give your dogs honey as well.
+The short answer is YES!

-Because of these properties, liquid or soft honey can be used topically to heal wounds and burns.
-(You can also use herbal honey if you have it - click on next tab to see how to make herbal honey):
+Because of these properties, liquid or soft honey can be used topically to heal minor wounds and burns.
+(You can also use herbal honey if you have it.
+See below for information on how to make herbal honey.)

 Taken internally, honey benefits dogs in different ways:

 The minute amount of local pollen in the honey desensitizes the dog's body so that the immune system will not over-react to the pollen when exposed to larger amounts in spring and summer.